 After reaching the hotel for check in, pay a visit to the city’s famous hutongs (narrow alleys and streets, exclusive to Beijing) near Houhai Lake.
 Continue with a visit to Gulou, or the Drum Tower, a structure which (during the Ming Dynasty) once marked the hours of the day with the rumbling of drums.
 The tower faces the Zhonglou, the Bell Tower, and gives visitors a glimpse of ancient Beijing.

-Moving along, meet a bicycle repairman, whose job exemplifies the urbanisation of the city… feel free to ask any question!
+Moving along, have a chance to meet a bicycle repairman, whose job exemplifies the urbanisation of the city… feel free to ask any questions!
 Why is this such a unique visit?
 While cars and technology take over the future of the city, the age-old bicycle still holds true as one of the most preferred modes of transport.

-Continue with a visit to a mahjong party, a social get-together based around Chinese Chess (or alternatively, card games.)
+Continue with a visit to a mahjong party if there is an opportunity, a social get-together based around Chinese Chess (or alternatively, card games.)
 For those who aren’t familiar with the rules of the game, the guide will gladly provide some insights.